gestimation/cifmodeling/README.md

 ## Quick start

-This package is a compact and unified toolkit for Kaplan–Meier / Aalen–Johansen curves, visualization, and direct polytomous regression based on polytomous log odds products in R.
+This package is a compact and unified toolkit for Kaplan–Meier/Aalen–Johansen curves, visualization, and direct polytomous regression of cumulative incidence functions in R.

 ``` r
 library(cifmodeling)